JoaoVictorfss/algorithms/README.md

 ## Description
 <p align="justify">
-    Some algorithms implemented in C.
+    Some algorithms implemented in C and Assembly.
 </p>